-Testosterone therapy has been aggressively marketed to men who suffer from "Low T," a vague condition that has little scientific basis.
+Testosterone therapy was allegedly marketed to men who suffer from "Low T," a vague condition that may have little scientific basis.

 The diabetes drug Invokana has been linked to diabetic ketoacidosis (DKA), kidney problems, pancreatitis, cardiovascular risks, and bone fractures.